 STEAM (Science, Technology, Engineering, Arts & Math) is an educational philosophy that balances technical skills with creativity and critical thinking.

 Our teachers weave science, technology, engineering, arts and math content throughout the curriculum to help students recognize the relationships between subjects.
-Students learn to build connections and apply their knowledge in different settings—important skills for secondary school, college, and life.
+Students learn to build connections and apply their knowledge in different settings on our 18-acre, private elementary school campus in Ladue —important skills for secondary school, college, and life.

 While STEAM may be a newer acronym, it is nothing new at Community School.
 Our students—age three through grade six—explore a range of topics, from core STEAM subjects to writing, social studies, and foreign language.
 Below are a few highlights of Community's curriculum.